InsureMO/rainbow-d9/d9-n3/README.md

 rather than directly by the form cell.
 Therefore, it's necessary to combine it with the `repaint` definition to enable the entire form cell to perceive it.

+## Tips

+The built-in tip can be easily activated by adding some attributes to the component.
+The following attributes are necessary:

+- `data-tip-body`: Essential for activating the tip.
+If it has no value, the tip will not be activated.
+- `data-tip-title`: Title of the tip.
+- `data-tip-min-width`: Minimum width.
+- `data-tip-max-width`: Maximum width.
+- `data-tip-max-height`: Maximum height.
+- `data-tip-delay`: Display duration in seconds.
+- `data-tip-tag`: Custom tip DOM attribute name, used for customizing tip styles.

+> Most complex components do not support the tip feature, as there isn't actually much necessity for it.
+If additional support is needed,
+> you can use a Box to wrap around the component.

+> Components with pop-up layers, such as Dropdowns and Calendars, although supported, are prone to conflict with Popups, so it's not
+> recommended to use them.
+If you must use them, please use them with a delay to avoid overlapping issues.

+> For decorator components, the tip feature utilizes the `data-di-*` attributes and also supports `data-*`, but it's not recommended to use
+> them simultaneously.

 ## Attribute Guard

 Any attributes that are not captured by a specific parser will be eventually parsed by the attribute guard.
 The attribute guard follows the